-Quickly and reliably deliver containerized apps to the cloud with Habitat Builder
+Quickly and reliably deliver containerized apps to the cloud with Progress Chef.

 This “Cloud Native” approach takes advantage of the architecture of the cloud, in combination with microservice architecture and container technologies to rethink what's possible with application architectures in a cloud-based world.
 Cloud native app strategies has created a revolution in IT, but requires a new way of thinking to best take advantage of the power of the cloud.